Azure-Samples/hdinsight-migration/ClouderaMigration/Instructions/4-HBaseMigration.md

 1. Close the hbase shell.

-1. Upload the **batch2.csv** file to HDFS.
+1. Copy the **batch2.csv** file to HDFS.
 This file contains the next batch of flight data.

     ```bash
     hdfs dfs -copyFromLocal batch2.csv